 How to Hire Richard Keyt to Form Your Nonprofit Corporation for $1,297

-To hire Arizona nonprofit lawyer Richard Keyt to provide 29 services, prepare up to 16 documents and form your Arizona nonprofit corporation for $1,297 (including all costs: $75 ACC expedited filing fee, $185 newspaper publication, $45 corporate minute book & seal and $10 postage) do the following:
+To hire Arizona nonprofit lawyers Richard Keyt and his son Richard C. Keyt, CPA, to provide 29 services, prepare up to 16 documents and form your Arizona nonprofit corporation for $1,297 (including all costs: $75 ACC expedited filing fee, $185 newspaper publication, $45 corporate minute book & seal and $10 postage) select one of the following options: